PedroHNunesAlves/CRUDwReact-mysql/README.md

 ﻿# CRUDwReact-mysql
-another exercise creating a crud system using react and mysql bd
+another exercise creating a crud system using react and mysql db